Lepton flavor non-universality in the B-sector: a global analyses of various new physics models: Introduction

 In this work we revisit four models: (1) SM like vector bosons (VB), (2) $SU(2)_L$-singlet vector leptoquark ($U_1$), (3) $SU(2)_L$-triplet scalar leptoquark ($S_3$) and (4) $SU(2)_L$-triplet vector leptoquark models ($U_3$).
 We assume a coupling to only third generation in the gauge basis.
-These models were studied in \cite{Bhattacharya:2016mcc, Calibbi:2015kma}.
-In ref. \cite{Bhattacharya:2016mcc}, it was shown that VB model is a viable model, but the $Br(\tau \to 3\mu)$ were shown to be $O(10^{-8})$ which is close to its present upper bound of $2.1 \times 10^{-8}$.
-Further $U_1$ model was also considered to be a potential model in refs. \cite{Bhattacharya:2016mcc, Calibbi:2015kma} to explain $R_K$ and $R_{D^{*}}$ anomalies.
-In refs.~\cite{Feruglio:2017rjo,Feruglio:2016gvd}, it was shown that the $U_1$ model is disfavored due to the constraints coming from processes such as $\tau \to e \nu \bar{\nu}$, $\tau \to \mu \nu \bar{\nu}$ which are generated solely due to renormaliztion group running (RGE) effects.
-However, it should be noted that refs.~\cite{Feruglio:2017rjo,Feruglio:2016gvd} considered a different kind of transformation from gauge to mass basis as used in this work, which matches with the ref. \cite{Bhattacharya:2016mcc}.
-Further, in ref.\cite{Faroughy:2016osc}, it was shown that the high-$p_T$ searches also disfavor the $U_1$ model.
+These models were studied in \cite{Calibbi:2015kma,Bhattacharya:2016mcc}.
+In ref. \cite{Bhattacharya:2016mcc}, it was shown that VB model is a viable model, but the $Br(\tau \to 3\mu)$ were shown to be $O(10^{-8})$ which is close to its present upper bound of $2.1 \times 10^{-8}$ \cite{Hayasaka:2010np}.
+Further $U_1$ model was also considered to be a potential model in refs. \cite{Calibbi:2015kma,Bhattacharya:2016mcc} to explain $R_K$ and $R_{D^{*}}$ anomalies.
+In refs.~\cite{Feruglio:2016gvd,Feruglio:2017rjo}, it was shown that the $U_1$ model is disfavored due to the constraints coming from processes such as $\tau \to e \nu \bar{\nu}$, $\tau \to \mu \nu \bar{\nu}$ which are generated solely due to renormalization group running (RGE) effects.
+However, it should be noted that refs.~\cite{Feruglio:2016gvd,Feruglio:2017rjo} considered a different kind of transformation from gauge to mass basis as used in this work.
+We choose the one used in the ref. \cite{Bhattacharya:2016mcc}\footnote{Note that in the limit of very small mixing angles these two transformations are same.}.
+Further, in ref. \cite{Faroughy:2016osc}, it was shown that the high-$p_T$ searches also disfavor the $U_1$ model.

-By performing a global fit to all relevant data in the $b \to s\, \mu^+\, \mu^-$ and $b \to c \tau \nu$ sector along with model specific constraints such as $B \to K^{(*)} \nu \bar \nu$, $B^0_s$-$\bar{B^0_s}$ mixing, we show that the VB model saturates the current upper bound on $Br(\tau \to 3\mu)$.
-Further we show that the $U_1$ model fails to simultaneously explain $R_{K^{(*)}}$ and $R_{D^{(*)}}$ measurements.
-Thus, we find that the $U_1$ model is disfavored even without using the additional constraints coming from high-$p_T$ searches and RGE effects which induce LFV $\tau$ decays and Z-pole observables.
-In fact, we find that in the present setup the constraints coming from these processes are quite weak.